 Wipe down your oven hood with an all-purpose cleaner and wipe, wipe, wipe with a microfibre cloth until it’s clean and grease-free.
 Then, remove the filters, place them in the bathtub filled with a few inches of scalding hot water and sprinkle them with 1/2 cup of baking soda.
 Let them soak for a few minutes before removing so you can scrub them lightly with a soft-bristled brush and rinse.
 Make sure filters are completely dry before you put them back in the hood.

 To clean greasy stovetop burners, remove them and place inside a resealable Ziploc-style plastic bag, pour in 1/4 cup of ammonia and seal.
 Let the sealed burners sit overnight.
 The next day, remove the burners from the bags and dunk in a sink full of soapy water.
 Give them a wipe and then rinse and they’ll be clean and grease-free with no scrubbing required.
-Need a little motivation to get started?
-Check out these clean and tidy homes that will inspire you to start cleaning.

 Sink and Garbage Disposal

 Using a paste made from baking soda and water, generously wipe all over to clean a stainless steel sink.
 Let sit for a few minutes and scrub with a damp sponge and rinse, which will make the sink shine.
 If you have a garbage disposal, throw in a couple of ice cubes and a quartered lemon, which will clean the blades and squelch any odours.
-Find more natural cleaners you can make at home.

 After vacuuming or sweeping the floors, now’s the time to give floors a wet mop, ensuring you get in those hard-to-reach corners.
 Take your time and focus on getting at areas that you’re likely to gloss over during your regular cleaning regime.
-Find more fast and easy cleaning hacks everyone should know.

 Wipe down small appliances with soapy water, but spend a little extra time on the toaster.
 Don’t forget to clean out the crumb trap (make sure to do it over the sink or garbage container so you don’t dump the bits all over the place).
 Rinse the crumb trap with warm, soapy water and use a pastry brush to clean the inside of the toaster, dislodging any crumbs that might be trapped inside.
 If your toaster is stainless steel, wipe it down with a mixture of equal parts water and white vinegar for a gleaming shine.

 You’ll want to vacuum the sills, sashes and frames and give them a good wipe down before tackling the windows, as any window cleaner that drips down will create a mess.
 When cleaning windows, some people swear by using newspaper to clean, but microfibre cloths will likely provide better results, leaving glass shiny and free of streaks.
-Look for these signs it’s time to replace the windows in your home.

 You should be giving your refrigerator a deep clean twice a year, but beware of using chemical-based cleaning products on the inside of the fridge, as they can leave behind scents that can be absorbed by food.
 After removing all the food and emptying the shelves, fill a bathtub with about six to eight inches of warm water and add a box of baking soda.
 Let the shelves and drawers sit for 15 minutes and then rinse and dry.
 Wipe down the inside of the fridge with a mixture of baking soda and water, then rinse.
 To get at small crevices in the door seals, use a cotton swab dipped in soapy water and dry with a towel.